klenwell/rails-code-challenge/README.markdown

 Your application should be easy to set up and should run on either Linux or Mac OS X.  It should not require any for-pay software.

 ## Evaluation
 Evaluation of your submission will be based on the following criteria.
-Additionally, reviewers will attempt to assess your familiarity with standard libraries and object-oriented programming based on how you've structured your submission.
+Additionally, reviewers will attempt to assess your familiarity with standard libraries.
+If your code submission is in Ruby, reviewers will attempt to assess your experience with object-oriented programming based on how you've structured your submission.

 1. Did your application fulfill the basic requirements?
 1. Did you document the method for setting up and running your application?